snowflakedb/snowflake-cli-templates/data_project/README.md

       └── snowflake.yml
 ```

-In order to include these files in new project versions it's also required to modify `snowflake.yaml`:
+To include these files in new project versions, you must also modify `snowflake.yaml`, as shown:

 ```yaml
 definition_version: 2